Vadim Paireli

-Vadim Paireli (born 8 November 1995) is a Moldovan footballer who plays as an attacking midfielder for Sfîntul Gheorghe.
+Vadim Paireli (born 8 November 1995) is a Moldovan footballer who plays as an attacking midfielder for Kazakhstan Premier League club Ulytau.

 Club career

 On 28 January 2021, Paireli left Sheriff Tiraspol to sign for Armenian club FC Noah.
 Paireli left Noah on 24 December 2021 after his contract expired.
 He joined Sfîntul Gheorghe in February 2022.

+On 27 June 2024, Sheriff Tiraspol announced the return of Paireli.

 International career

 He was a member of the Moldova under-19 team and Moldova under-21 team.
 He made his debut for the senior squad on 9 October 2017 in a World Cup qualifier against Austria.